Packsaddle Mountain (Llano County, Texas): History

 It is thought that the Spanish mined the mountain for gold prior to the Texas Revolution and that it was the site of Los Almagres, Jim Bowie’s famous lost mine.
 Prospecting on Packsaddle Mountain renewed interest in gold mining in Llano County in the 1920s, but with no lasting result.

 The mountain was the site of the Packsaddle Mountain Fight with 21 Apache Tribesmen on August 4, 1873 and was the last major Indian battle in the area.
-The fight on Packsaddle Mountain was precipitated when a woman from the Moss Ranch (in what is now Llano County) came into the ranch house with an arrow sticking out of her side.
+The fight on Packsaddle Mountain was precipitated when a cow from the Moss Ranch (in what is now Llano County) was found with an arrow sticking out of her side.
 A party of eight ranchers, including W.B.
 Moss and his two brothers, was raised to pursue the raiders.
 They found some twenty-one Apaches encamped on Packsaddle Mountain.
 In the ensuing fight, at least three tribesmen were killed and at least three ranchers were wounded.

 The Texas state historical marker reads "Two and one half miles east on the Packsaddle Mountain, in a battle fought August 4, 1873, Captain J. R. Moss, Stephen B. Moss, William B. Moss, Eli Lloyd, Arch Martin, Pink Ayers, E. D. Harrington, and Robert Brown routed a band of Indians thrice their number.
 The last Apache battle in this region."
 The Apache tribes had been encroaching Tonkawa tribal areas for some time.